A1trdX/TinyCipher/README.md

 # TinyCipher

-A simple CLI tool to encrypt or decrypt files.
+Simple CLI tool to encrypt or decrypt files.